zipengliu/CorGIE/README.md

-# CoFeGrEm: Corresponding features in Graph and Embeddings
+# Visualizing Graph Neural Networks with CorGIE: Corresponding a Graph to its Embedding

 ### Repo structure